tamerthamoqa/facenet-pytorch-glint360k/README.md

 ### Pre-trained Model LFW Test Metrics

 __Note__: The model did not improve in following training epochs even with editing several hyperparameters.
 Further experiments will be conducted using a set amount of human identities per triplet batch to compare performance.
-Please note the way I trained the model is one epoch per day, I have noticed that leaving the model training for several epochs may cause a GPU Out of Memory excpetion because of BatchNorm sometimes requiring additional GPU memory. __I would recommend you lower the batch size so GPU utilization would be around 70-85% for this issue__.
+Please note the way I trained the model is one epoch per day, I have noticed that leaving the model training for several epochs may cause a GPU Out of Memory excpetion because of BatchNorm sometimes requiring additional GPU memory. __I would recommend you lower the batch size so GPU memory utilization would be around 40-60% in the beginning due to this issue__.

 ![accuracy](pretrained_model_stats_safe_to_delete/lfw_accuracies.png "LFW Accuracies")